Vitality Blast Preview: Glamorgan v Somerset

-The highest team total in the series for Somerset is 219 for five at Taunton in 2006, while for Glamorgan it is 206 for six in the same match.
+The highest total by Somerset in the series is 219 for five at Taunton in 2006, and for Glamorgan it is 206 for six in the same match.

-The highest individual innings for Somerset is 114 not out by Babar Azam at Sophia Gardens in 2020, while for Glamorgan it is 116 not out by Ian Thomas at Taunton in 2004.
+The highest individual innings for Somerset is 107 not out by James Hildreth at Taunton in 2012 and for Glamorgan it is 116 not out by Ian Thomas at Taunton in 2004.

-The best bowling for Somerset is six for five by Arul Suppiah at Cardiff in 2011, while for Glamorgan it is three for nine by Robert Croft in the same match.
+The best bowling for Somerset is six wickets for five runs (a World Record) by Arul Suppiah at Cardiff in 2011 while for Glamorgan it is three for nine by Robert Croft in the same match.

 VIEWS FROM THE DRESSING ROOM